Wavesonics/SecureCamera/README.md

 # Secure Camera

-A privacy-focused camera application for Android that prioritizes user privacy and data security.
+A privacy-focused camera application for Android that prioritizes data security.

 ## Overview